How to Prevent Content Decay Right from the Start

 Some people might argue that to ensure integrity of your content for years you’d rather not link out at all but that’s the same people who remove comments from their blog.

-Yes, you can set up a static site and just publish selfishly without linking out but then you won’t get the word out there in the first place so a few year from now your “blog” won’t exist anymore as a whole.
+Yes, you can set up a static site and just publish selfishly without linking out but then you won’t get the word out there in the first place.
+Then a few years from now your “blog” won’t exist anymore at all.

 No wo/man is an island without connecting with other bloggers and publishers you won’t succeed on the Web unless you are already popular then the Web is just another outlet for you not a launchpad.